diffcunha/react-css-themes/README.md

 ### `Component.themes`

-The compoenent will expose a `themes` object property with the themes defined as keys.
-These themes are set by the compoenent but also expose an API to create derivated themes.
+The component will expose a `themes` object property with the themes defined as keys.
+These themes are set by the component but also expose an API to create derivated themes.

 #### `add(fragment)`